 - Pre-course component: Online written assignments and readings totaling ten hour

-- In-person component: Three days totaling 24 hours
+- Live component: Three days totaling 24 hours

-- 34 CE hour certificate for pre-course + in-person course distributed upon successful completion of course at the end of day three.
+- 34 CE hour certificate for pre-course + live course distributed upon successful completion of course at the end of day three.

 - Post-course component: Faculty-led group conference calls (MAS).
 One hour weekly for 12 weeks, totaling 12 hours.